RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 No amount of determination or intelligence can overcome a bad situation.

+### Lead by example

+Demonstrate through your own work what you ask of other people.

+### Decentralize operations

+Aim to have a team where people have a high degree of initiative and capability to tackle problems independently.
+This may require training, but it leads to better results than top-down management, and a more flexible team that can adapt quickly to new needs.

 ### Values should target the tails

 Most company values are truisms.
 The art is selecting which ones to emphasise.
 Usually these are ones that, if not followed, lead to the biggest shortfalls in performance.
 To grab attention, they also usually need to be controversial to make people think and act differently (rather than being agreeable and "obvious").

-### Decentralize operations

-Aim to have a team where people have a high degree of initiative and capability to tackle problems independently.
-This may require training, but it leads to better results than top-down management, and a more flexible team that can adapt quickly to new needs.

 ### Meetings are the death of productivity